davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ### Tickets

-The principle of progressive enhancement affected the tickets we created: each pattern had a **first pass** ticket for building its markup and css.
+The principle of progressive enhancement affected the tickets we created: each pattern had a **first pass** ticket for building its markup and CSS.
 We used a checklist to manage the work for each ticket:

 - semantic html is built
 - CSS is applied correctly
-- core content and functionality is available without JavaSctipt or CSS
+- core content and functionality is available without JavaScript or CSS
 - accessibility testing performed
 - browser testing performed